Ik301/Blog/src/about.md

 # About
 My name is Isaac, and this is where I think out loud.

-I'm a student at Princeton studying Philosophy, Neuroscience, and Philosophy—a combination that raises eyebrows but captures exactly what this space is about: the belief that seemingly disparate fields are actually different languages describing the same underlying reality.
+I'm a student at Princeton studying Philosophy, Neuroscience, and Finance--combination that raises eyebrows but captures exactly what this space is about: the belief that seemingly disparate fields are actually different languages describing the same underlying reality.

 What started in 2022 as a simple learning log has become something more ambitious: an exploration of how the intellectual, personal, and spiritual dimensions of life illuminate each other.